Preserving Source Video Realism: High-Fidelity Face Swapping for Cinematic Quality: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset.} For training, we construct our dataset \dataset using CelebV-Text~\citep{yu2023celebv} and VFHQ~\citep{xie2022vfhq}.
 CelebV-Text is a large-scale video–text dataset containing approximately 70,000 in-the-wild facial video clips, totaling around 279 hours of footage.
 VFHQ comprises over 16,000 high-resolution facial video clips, covering diverse identities and scenarios.
 Based on these two datasets, we employ Inswapper~\citep{facefusion2025} to generate paired face-swapping data and then reverse the Input-GroundTruth roles to construct our final training dataset, \textbf{\dataset}.
-The construction details of dataset please refer to \cref{sec:dataset} and \cref{sec:data_detail}
+Please refer to \cref{sec:dataset} and the Supplementary Material for construction details.

 \textbf{Benchmark.} For evaluation, we adopt FaceForensics++ (FF++)~\citep{rossler2019faceforensics++}, a widely used benchmark for video face manipulation analysis.
 However, FF++ primarily consists of interview-style or livestream videos, which do not adequately reflect the challenging conditions commonly encountered in cinematic productions.
 To properly assess model performance in real film-like environments, we construct a new benchmark, \textbf{\benchmark}. \benchmark contains 400 target–source test pairs.
 The curated video clips span a wide range of challenging cinematic scenarios, including long-take shots, complex lighting conditions, exaggerated expressions, heavy facial makeup, and semi-transparent occlusions.
 To further assess robustness under different levels of identity similarity, each video is paired with two target images—an \textit{easy} and a \textit{hard} case—selected based on identity similarity scores.
-The construction details of \benchmark please refer to \cref{sec:bench_detail}.
+Please refer to the Supplementary Material for construction details.

 \textbf{Metrics.} To comprehensively evaluate the face-swapping performance, we employ both image-level and video-level metrics to assess the quality of the generated results.
 Following prior work~\cite{chen2020simswap,chen2024hifivfs,wang2025dynamicface}, we randomly sample 10 frames from each face-swapped video to compute image-level evaluation metrics, including ID Similarity, Expression Error, Lighting Error, Gaze Error, and Face Pose Error.
 ID Similarity is measured by encoding both the face-swapped result and the target image into identity vectors using a pre-trained ID encoder~\citep{wang2018cosface}, followed by computing the cosine similarity between them.
 In addition to identity-related metrics, we calculate Expression and Lighting Errors by extracting their respective coefficients using a 3DMM-based face reconstruction method~\citep{deng2019accurate} and computing the L2 distance between the source and swapped results.
 Similarly, we use a gaze estimation model~\citep{abdelrahman2023l2cs} with cosine similarity and a head pose estimation model~\citep{ruiz2018fine} with L2 distance to quantify the gaze and head pose changes.
 For video-level evaluation, we use Frechet Video Distance (FVD)~\citep{unterthiner2018towards} to assess the overall quality of generated videos.
 Additionally, we compute the average ranking of each method across all metrics to provide a comprehensive assessment of model performance.